AgentLex/CodeCart/USER_MANUAL.md

 - Click `✚ Save` to instantly add it to your canvas.

 ### 2. Advanced Mode (For Power Users & AI)
-Designed for bulk operations and direct AI integration using the CodeCart DSL (Domain Specific Language).
+Designed for bulk operations and direct AI integration using the CodeCart DSL.
 - Paste AI-generated instructions.
 - Execute complex logic tree updates.
 - Export/Import JSON data.